 2) Research Objective

-The objective of this project is to develop a user-friendly web application that allows user upload of images and utilizes a trained CNN model to automatically and accurately identify mosquito species present within the uploaded images.

-2.1) Core Aims

-Build a comprehensive image dataset by capturing images of mosquito species currently found in Alberta and combine with published image datasets.

-Create and evaluate a CNN model using transfer learning with a known and tested architecture and train, validate, and test the model using the image dataset.

-Develop a user-friendly web application that allows users to easily upload multiple images and receive species identification results from the trained CNN model.

 2.2) Rationale and Consideration of Sex and Gender

 The development of a CNN model specifically tailored to the mosquito species present in Alberta could significantly benefit local mosquito control programs by enabling faster, less labor-intensive, and more accessible identification processes.
 Creating a comprehensive image dataset of Alberta's mosquito species, potentially combining it with existing datasets, would not only enhance our model's performance but also contribute to the broader research community, as large mosquito image datasets are currently scarce (23).
 Deploying the trained model through a simple and user-friendly web application would further increase its accessibility and adoption, particularly among mosquito control technicians who may have limited expertise in working with complex software.
 Additionally, sex and gender considerations are not applicable for this project as the focus is on developing a machine learning model for automated identification of mosquito species.
 The mosquito samples captured and imaged for the dataset are female.